Won Alexander Cumyow: Community work

 Active in the Vancouver's Chinese community, he was founder of the Chinese Empire Reform Association (an organization of overseas Chinese, active mostly between 1899 and 1911, made up of mostly the older, more prosperous Chinese merchants in Canada, and supporting the modernization of China through progressive reforms within the framework of a constitutional monarchy rather than by armed revolution), and a president of the Chinese Benevolent Association.
 Chinese merchants had formed the Chinese Consolidated Benevolent Association, with the first branch in Victoria in 1884 and the second one in Vancouver in 1895.
 The Association was mandatory (Note: All Chinese were asked to donate $2.
 If they did not, they would have to pay much more if they ever required the services of the association.) for all Chinese in the area to join, and it did everything from representing members in legal disputes to sending the remains of a member who died back to his or her ancestral homeland in China.

 Marriage

 Won Cumyow married Ye Eva Chan on November 29, 1889.
 A Chinese Methodist missionary family had adopted her and brought her to Canada from Hong Kong in 1888.
 Together Won Cumyow and Ye Eva had ten children.
 Their third son, Gordon Won Cumyow, took over the position of court interpreter and in 1951 became the first Chinese notary public in Canada.

 Death

 Won Cumyow died on October 6, 1955, in Vancouver.

 Legacy

-Won Cumyow is one of eight finalists for the $5 polymer bills in Canada.
+Won Cumyow was one of eight finalists for the $5 polymer bills in Canada.